At some point when you were in grade school, everyone had a teacher that asked their students “What do you want to be when you grow up?”

 Some people have a fear of failure due to their own personal feelings of inadequacy, whereas others don’t want to be embarrassed or have experienced failure in their past and can’t bear to experience that same feeling again.

 Not Having Enough Funds to Start and Maintain Their Business

 They say it takes money to make money, and that statement is especially true when wanting to start your own business.
 Lots of people with great ideas to start their own business often find themselves facing the issue of not having enough money to get their business off the ground.
-They either don’t have any savings, they have bad credit to where they won’t get approved for any type of bank loans, or they don’t have any friends or family to borrow from.
+They either don’t have any savings, they have bad credit to where they won’t get approved for any type of bank or personal loans, or they don’t have any friends or family to borrow from.

 Not only do you need to have enough money to start your business, but you also need to have enough money to maintain your business as well.
 From continuously marketing your business to insuring your business, starting and maintaining a business is no easy task.

 There are lots of people out here working jobs that they’re not happy with.
 They don’t care for their bosses, they don’t care for their coworkers, and they don’t care about the job itself.
 They would love to start their own business but they don’t have a clue what their passion is… one thing they do know is what they’re not passionate about and that’s their current job.